andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 With [IFTTT](https://ifttt.com) you can use thousands of ready integrations with nearly everything you can think of.

-Choose `My applets` -> `New applet`, for `then` part select `Maker webhooks` and enter `event name`.
+On IFTTT site choose `My applets` -> `New applet`, for `then` part select `Maker webhooks` and enter `event name`.

-The same string you should place into `summary` param of action with type `ifttt` for this button in `settings.json`.
+The same string you should place into `summary` parameter of action with type `ifttt` for this button in `settings.json`.

-For `that` part you choose everything you want from broad IFTTT palette.
-Send email, sms, post to evernote, turn on smart swith and so on.
+For `that` part on IFTTT site you choose everything you want from broad IFTTT palette.
+Send email, sms, post to evernote, turn on smart switch and so on.

 Before you can use IFTTT with your buttons you should place secret key into `ifttt-key.json` file.
 In [Maker Webhook applet](https://ifttt.com/services/maker_webhooks/settings) get